dotnetjunkie/blog/content/posts/meanwhile-on-the-command-side-of-my-architecture.md

 }
 {{< / highlightEx >}}

 This class wraps an `ICommandHandler<TCommand>` instance (by accepting an instance of the same interface in its constructor), but at the same time it also implements the same `ICommandHandler<TCommand>` interface.
 It is an implementation of the [Decorator pattern](https://en.wikipedia.org/wiki/Decorator_pattern).
-This very simple class allows us to add transaction support to all of the command handlers.
+This very simple class allows you to add transaction support to all of the command handlers.

 Instead of injecting a `MoveCustomerCommandHandler` directly into the `CustomerController`, you can now inject the following: